 The 10 Snapchat Statistics Marketers & Advertisers Need To Know In 2017

-UPDATED March 3, 2017 — in light of Snapchat's recent IPO, we've added and notated relevant updates to our post.
+UPDATED May 15, 2017 — in light of Snapchat's recent IPO and Q1 2017 earnings report, we've added relevant updates to our post.
 Original Snapchat statistics have been preserved for posterity.
 For more information on Snapchat's IPO, visit our explainer post here.
 Additionally, see how Snapchat's IPO compares to Facebook and Twitter in one cheat sheet and how Snapchat's Spectacles is forecasted to reach $5 billion or more by 2020.

 Last December, the NFL became Snapchat's first sports partner (Business Insider).
 In January 2016, the White House launched its Snapchat account using the handle @WhiteHouse (WSJ).
 In a recently eMarketer study, 22% of senior advertising executives surveyed planned to advertise on the $20 billion-valued social photo and video sharing app Snapchat in 2016.
 To see Snapchat's current state and projections for future growth, see these 10 impressive Snapchat statistics for 2016—including how many years it'd take to watch an entire day's worth of Snapchat stories.